-Example template delegations have been produced, alongside the Guidance and Explanatory Notes, to assist DBFs, PCCs and RCs to prepare suitable delegation resolutions under the Guidance.
+Example template delegations have been produced, alongside the Guidance, to assist DBFs, PCCs and Religious Communities to prepare suitable delegation resolutions under the Guidance.
 As example templates, they may be amended in such ways as your trustees think fit for your DBF, PCC or Religious Community, provided that the delegation resolutions passed reflect what is required by the Guidance.
 These templates have been updated as at 1 March 2021, to reflect changes to the Guidance.

 The Charity Commission’s updated guidance for charity trustees on how to spot and report Serious Incidents can be downloaded at https://www.gov.uk/guidance/how-to-report-a-serious-incident-in-your-charity